 *posted for JNW’s Color Your World challenge:red

-Each of these redbirds is colorful, with the male being a more vibrant red.
-They were both fluttering about each other in what seemed to be a mating dance.
+Each of these redbirds is colorful.
+Male cardinals are a vibrant red.
+They were both fluttering about each other in what seemed to be a dance.
 When they landed, I was able to capture them together, their eyes locked in a steady gaze.

 The bright red cardinal is a beautiful sight to see.
 The cardinal happens to be the state bird of Virginia, where I live, so I am fortunate to frequently witness their flight.
 Still, I don’t take this view for granted.
 I can’t seem to stop myself from announcing “Cardinal!” at the sight, even when I am the only one around.